 BLP

-Introduction This note presents the Random Coefficient Logit model, often referred to as the “BLP” model, proposed by Berry et al. (1995).
-This model offers a method for estimating demand that considers the varying demand responses to changes in price while addressing issues related to price endoegeneity.
-Outline Begin by establishing a indirect utility function for consumer i consuming product j in market m.
+Introduction This note goes over the Random Coefficient Logit model, often referred to as the “BLP” model, proposed by Berry et al. (1995).
+This model offers a method for estimating demand that considers the varying demand responses to changes in price while addressing issues related to price endogeneity.
+Outline Begin by establishing an indirect utility function for consumer \(i\) consuming product \(j\) in market \(m\).
 Transform the indirect utiltiy function into a composite of mean utility, which applies uniformly to all consumers using product j in market m, and individual-specific random components that capture consumer tastes (preferences)....

 Datatable basics in R